 Line a bread pan with parchment paper or use a prepared paper pan.

-In a food processor, blend the bananas, eggs, nut butter, vanilla and apple cider vinegar until smooth.
+In a food processor, add the blended/mashed bananas, eggs, nut butter, vanilla and apple cider vinegar and pulse until smooth.

 In a separate bowl, whisk together the coconut flour, cinnamon, baking soda, baking powder, and salt.
 Add the wet ingredients to the dry mixture and stir until fully combined.
-Optionally, fold dry-roasted, chopped nuts or cacao nibs into the batter, or reserve nuts/nibs to be sprinkled on top of the batter after transferring it to the bread pan lined with parchment paper.
+Fold in the toasted walnuts.
+Pour the batter into a bread pan lined with parchment paper, smoothing the top with a spatula or knife.
+If desired, sprinkle additional chopped walnuts and chopped dark chocolate on top of the batter.

-To make bread, bake for 50 minutes or until a toothpick comes out clean.
+Bake the bread for approximately 45 minutes or until a toothpick inserted into the bread comes out clean.
 Cool for 30 minutes before removing the bread (with the parchment still attached) out of the pan.
 Peel back the parchment, transfer the bread to a cooling rack and allow it to finish cooling.
 Wrap and store in the refrigerator.
 Alternatively, slice generous pieces and freeze in individual bags for later consumption.